Mercedes-AMG A45 S review

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here

-Mercedes-AMG A45 S interior infotainment
+Mercedes-AMG A45 S steering wheel and screens

 FAQs